axolotl-ai-cloud/axolotl/README.md

 # This is reported to improve training speed on some models
 resize_token_embeddings_to_32x:

-# Ysed to identify which the model is based on
+# Used to identify which the model is based on
 is_falcon_derived_model:
 is_llama_derived_model:
 # Please note that if you set this to true, `padding_side` will be set to "left" by default